 In March, the AAD Board of Directors approved the following advocacy priorities for the coming year:

-- Advance policies that preserve fee-for-service as a viable option for those specialties and practices that do not necessarily fit into the more popular payment models being considered.
+- Advocate for reforms that preserve fee-for-service as a viable option for those specialties and practices that do not necessarily fit into the more popular payment models being considered.

-- Support efforts to ensure any policies to improve the quality and value of care that are adopted are physician-led and patient-centered, as well as focused on clinically-based quality improvement.
+- Support efforts to ensure that policies seeking to improve the quality and value of care are physician-led, clinically-based quality improvement efforts.

 Protect patient access to treatments

-- Work in collaboration with manufacturers, the health care community, policymakers, private payers, pharmacists, pharmacy benefit managers, and patients to minimize and/or eliminate barriers that patients face in accessing needed medications, such as step therapy, non-medical switching, and formulary restrictions.
+- Work in collaboration with all stakeholders to minimize and/or eliminate barriers that patients face in accessing needed medications, such as step therapy, non-medical switching, and formulary restrictions.

-- Support efforts to improve price transparency and advocate for polices that encourage competition to lower the cost of medications and treatments for patients.
+- Support efforts to improve price transparency, and advocate for policies that will encourage competition and lower the cost of medications and treatment for patients.

 Make health plan networks transparent

-- Work to ensure that health plans' provider directories are accurate and transparent so that patients understand the true accessibility of individual physicians.
+- Work with policymakers and payers to ensure that health plans' provider directories are accurate and transparent so that patients understand the true availability and accessibility of individual physicians.

-- Promote policy changes that allow dermatologists to appropriately expand the use of teledermatology services to meet the needs of underserved communities and populations across the country.
-This may include the implementation of pilot projects, modifications to state licensure restrictions addressing liability concerns, and promoting reimbursement for store-and-forward technology.
+- Support policy changes that protect patient safety while enabling dermatologists to appropriately use telehealth services to meet the needs of underserved communities and populations across the country.
+This may include the implementation of pilot projects, modifications to state licensure restrictions addressing liability concerns, and providing reimbursement for store-and-forward technology, and remote patient monitoring.

-- Work with policymakers at the federal, state, and local levels to raise awareness of the rising incidence of skin cancer among the populations; encourage measures, efforts, and activities to promote skin cancer prevention awareness; encourage behaviors and activities to decrease the risk of skin cancer; and increase access to the latest technologies and products to help protect against the dangers of ultraviolet exposure.
+- Encourage measures and efforts to promote behaviors and activities that decrease the risk of skin cancer, and to increase access to technologies and products that help protect against the dangers of ultraviolet exposure.